jingjingl18/openai-cs-agents-demo/README.md

    - Hosting Environment

+      - Cloud-Based Plarform: Fast deployment as all necessary infrastructure, tools and services are already available
       - On-Premises Deployment: Given Singtel as telco company with data centers and network, on-premises deployment can ensure maximum data security and low latency.
-      - Cloud-Based plarform: Fast deployment as all necessary infrastructure, tools and services are already available

    - Whatsapp Integration